rvernick/vernick-SDK/README.md

 # vernick-SDK
-Java SDK for providing movie quotes
+This Java SDK makes it easier for you to get quotes from your favorite movies.
+The SDK will help you access the list of movies as well as the quotes from each movie.

+## Installation

+## Configuration